olehsm/smylingsas/content/bookmarks/2023-11-26-what-web-can-do-today.md

 ---
-title: What web an do today?
+title: What web can do today?
 description: ""
 date: 2023-11-26T14:50:11.410Z
 preview: /preview-images/bookmarks/whatwebcando.png